London Arena

-The London Arena (also known as London Docklands Arena) was an indoor arena and exhibition centre in Millwall, close to Cubitt Town area of Poplar, on the Isle of Dogs, in east London, England which was inaugurated in 1989 and demolished for housing in 2006.
-Seating capacity was up to 15,000, depending on the type of event held.
+The London Arena (also known as London Docklands Arena) was an indoor arena and exhibition centre in Millwall, on the Isle of Dogs, in east London, England which was inaugurated in 1989 as part of the redevelopment of the London Docklands and demolished for housing in 2006.

+It could seat up to 12,500 people in the stands and up to 15,000 in concert mode.
+Events ranged from sport events like basketball, ice hockey, professional wrestling, and boxing to music concerts and trade exhibitions.
 It was the home of the London Knights ice hockey team, the London Towers basketball team and later the Greater London Leopards basketball team.

 History

-First opened in 1989, the arena was built on the grounds of a former harbour warehouse at Millwall Inner Dock as part of the redevelopment of the Docklands area, which was developed from a harbour and industrial area to a trade and residential one.
+The arena was built in a converted shed (itself built in 1969) on the grounds of a former harbour warehouse at Millwall Inner Dock as part of the redevelopment of the Docklands area, which was developed from a harbour and industrial area to a trade and residential one.
+The project was led by peer Malcolm Mitchell-Thomson, 3rd Baron Selsdon, sports commentator Ron Pickering, music promoter Harvey Goldsmith, and boxing promoter Frank Warren.
+The conversion, scheduled to cost £8 million, was funded partly by a consortium of Bovis, GEC and Mecca Entertainment, and partly by the land owners London Docklands Development Corporation (LDDC), the Sports Council of Great Britain, the Amateur Athletics Association and Tower Hamlets London Borough Council.
+Bovis were the management contractors.

-The arena could seat up to 12,500 people in the stands and up to 15,000 in concert mode.
-Events ranged from sport events like basketball, ice hockey, wrestling and boxing to music concerts and trade exhibitions.
+The venue originally opened in March 1986, but was immediately rebuilt under new plans and reopened officially in April 1989.
+As part of the conversion into an arena, the central bays were replaced with a tall new structure to seat 12,615 spectators.
+The architects were Stewart K. Riddick & Partners with the steel frame designed by Fairhursts and assembled by Graham Wood.
+The final cost of the whole conversion was £24 million.
+The arena was a hangar-like building with an uninterrupted span of 281ft (86m) on 59ft (18m) columns, the largest such hall erected in Britain since Wembley Arena opened in 1934.

+The London Arena went into receivership in May 1991.
 Spectacor Management Group (SMG), the world's largest private facility management company, took over ownership of the London Arena in 1994.
 The company manages arenas and stadiums in the US and Europe, including the Louisiana Superdome, the Mile High Stadium in Denver and the Ullevaal Stadium in Oslo.
 During 1998, SMG entered into a partnership agreement with another American based company, Anschutz Sports Holdings, to hold an equal share in the ownership of London Arena.